snoyberg/conduit/README.md

 Manually inserting `yieldOr`s throughout your codebase can be very tedious.
 Instead, it's usually easier to use the `addCleanup` function, which will ensure that a certain function is called on termination.
 Your cleanup function is provided a `Bool` parameter.
 If `True`, it means that the component ran to its normal completion.
 If `False`, it means that downstream terminated first.

 Let's demonstrate some simple file I/O. Note that the code below deals with characters one at a time, and is thus incredibly inefficient.
-It is highly recommended to use <hoogle>Data.Conduit.Binary</hoogle> for real-world use cases.
+It is highly recommended to use Data.Conduit.Binary for real-world use cases.

 ```haskell
 {-# START_FILE test.txt #-}